Miro-H/miro-h.github.io/_pages/cv.md

 {% include base_path %}

 ## Research Interests
 My research interests are in the intersection of applied cryptography, system security, and privacy.
-I am excited about using mathematical techniques, such as lattices, for cryptanalysis, identifying the root problems that cause cryptography to fail in practice, and design systems to address these issues.
+I am excited about using mathematical techniques for cryptanalysis.
+Attacks contribute to identify the root causes for failures of cryptography in practice, which can then inform the design or improvement of systems to address these issues.

 ## Education